remarkablegames/remarkablegames.github.io/_posts/2024/2024-01-16-kaboom-vite-typescript.md

 }
 ```

-By importing `kaboom/global`, you can use of the global type definitions in your code editor.
+By importing `kaboom/global`, you add the global type definitions to your code editor.

 By declaring module `'*.png'`, you can use this syntax: